nunompmoniz/HT2018/README.md

 # HT2018
-Code and Data for "The Utility Problem of Web Content Popularity Prediction" Submission.
+Code and Data for the paper "The Utility Problem of Web Content Popularity Prediction" accepted in ACM Hypertext and Media 2018.